-Sitting distractedly one lunchtime on a bench off Mohrenstrasse, I realise that at my feet are hundreds of just seeding shepherd’s purse plants.
+Sitting distractedly one lunchtime on a bench off Mohrenstrasse I realise that at my feet are hundreds of just seeding shepherd’s purse plants.
 Berlin, it dawns on me, must have a policy of not spraying with herbicides.
-I start to recall and record the English common names of the plants I see; red and white clovers, chickweed, mugwort, yarrow, dock, deep rooted cats ear, daisies, buttercups, dandelions, garlic mustard, hedge mustard, blue corn flowers, red and white campions, lucerne, the foot-high spikes of vipers bugloss happily flowering out of the grey stone chipping arranged round some street trees on Karl Marx Allee.
-On the bank of the river opposite the new Humboldt Forum, a huge sculptural silver leaved thistle is rising out of the ground, its long tap root forcing energy into growing a few feet tall and seeding as soon as possible.
+I start to recall and record the English common names of the plants I see; red and white clovers, chickweed, mugwort, yarrow, dock, deep rooted cats ear, daisies, buttercups, dandelions, garlic mustard, hedge mustard, blue corn flowers, red and white campions, lucerne, the foot-high spikes of viper’s bugloss happily flowering out of the grey stone chipping arranged round some street trees on Karl Marx Allee.
+On the bank of the river opposite the new Humboldt Forum a huge sculptural silver leaved thistle is rising out of the ground, its long tap root forcing energy to grow a few feet tall and seed as soon as possible.
 It is very handsome.
-But to my cultural eye, it is out of place in the middle of a public urban park opposite the rationalist façade of the Humboldt.
+But to my cultural eye it is out of place in the middle of a public urban park opposite the rationalist façade of the new Humboldt.
 Among the wild plants are cigarette butts, hundred and hundreds of fag ends that I am unused to seeing.
 They even walk into the apartment on my shoes.
 Oh freedom.

-The wide verges outside the apartment where I am staying are floriferous with wildflowers, mainly with plants that I know to be wasteland species that colonise newly turned ground mixed with meadow and hedgerow flowers.
+The wide verges outside the apartment where I’m staying are floriferous, mainly with plants that I know to be wasteland species which colonise newly turned ground, mixed with meadow and hedgerow flowers.
 One week there is a film of pink cranesbill with their long seed pods like a crane’s beak in Karl Marx Allee.
 There is purple leaved oxalis with yellow flowers wedged into the cobble gaps by the doorways beside the large monumental Allee buildings.
-These are persistent little bulbous plants which travel incognito in potting compost and which I pointlessly pull out of the gravel in my garden in Brisbane.
+These are persistent little bulbous plants which travel incognito in potting compost and which I pointlessly pull from the gravel in my garden in Brisbane.
 The maze of gaps between cobbles is ideal for small plants to get a root hold.
-Channel hopping German TV, I see an advertisement for a brush with blades that cuts off unwanted resident plants in paving at the roots.
+Channel hopping German TV I see an advertisement for a brush with blades that cuts off unwanted resident plants in paving at the roots.
 I feel I might successfully export a few of these brushes to Australia to cut down on herbicide use.
 I wonder if there is some local policy at play here in Berlin about letting the wild plants seed and supporting insects.
 I learn about ‘No mow May’ in the UK.
 The point of this is to provide nectar for bees by letting your lawn flower.

-On Karl Marx Allee the delicacy of this fauna contrasts with the monumental size of the apartments and their neoclassical facades clad in ceramics.
-Up close each tile is slightly different; pale greenish lintels and window frames and creams, pale yellows and pinks for the wall tiles in the large wedding cake apartment blocks.
-The blocks behind them also have more uniform ceramic cladding precisely detailed.
-Actually, the ceramic-clad buildings are the first thing I notice before the plants, ceramics that migrated from the domestic interior to the public realm (or perhaps the other way round?).
-The copper green coloured brick tiles in Alexanderplatz U-Bahn, the bright orange at Shillingstrasse station, the surprise of the modernist pavilions in the Allee elaborately clad entirely in tactile ceramic and the mosaic murals.
-Elsewhere in the city I spot bold patterns on gable ends of buildings, new buildings like Leibskind’s on the Chausseestrasse.
+On Karl Marx Allee the delicacy of this fauna contrasts with the monumental size of the apartments and their neo classical facades clad in ceramics.
+Up close each tile is slightly different; pale greenish lintels and window frames and creams, pale yellows and pinks for the wall tiles in the large wedding cake blocks.
+The blocks behind them also have more uniform ceramic cladding, precisely detailed.
+Actually, the ceramic clad buildings are the first thing I notice before the plants, ceramics that migrated from the domestic interior to the public realm (or perhaps the other way round?).
+The copper green coloured brick tiles in Alexanderplatz U-Bahn, the bright orange at Schillingstrasse station, the surprise of the modernist pavilions in the Allee elaborately clad entirely in tactile ceramic and the mosaic murals.
+Elsewhere in the city I spot bold patterns on gable ends of buildings, and new ceramic clad buildings like Libeskind’s on the Chausseestrasse.

-Yes, there is another nature/culture transformative thing going on here with the clay that comes from the ground made into artefacts but, against all the fashionable talk of ruins, it seems to me that ceramic-clad buildings have more presence; they are doubly there, emphatic – the antithesis of Berlin’s casual street wear and the unmown street fauna.
-More is more with these ceramic-clad buildings, not less.
+Yes there is another nature/culture transformative thing going on here with the clay that comes from the ground made into artefacts but, against all the fashionable talk of ruins, it seems to me that ceramic clad buildings have more presence; they are doubly there, emphatic – the antithesis of Berlin’s casual street wear and the unmown street fauna.
+More is more with these ceramic clad buildings, not less.
 The ceramics make them almost anti-ruins, their surfaces becoming mobile in the sunlight.
-Unlike the wild plants, there is a lack of intrinsic unpredictability to them.
+Unlike the wild plants there is no intrinsic unpredictability to them.